keys961/Design-Pattern/src/org/yejt/decorator/Decorator.md

   that is, decorator & component are the same thing.
 - Each decorator contains a component as a field that is being decorated
-- We can add some other operations to decorate the component dynamically, without knowing what the component is
+- We can add some other operations to decorate the component dynamically, without knowing what the component is, then execute the operations of the inner component
 - To decorate a component, just do it recursively like the diagram above, or like the code below:
 <pre>